Henry A. Commiskey Sr.

-Major Henry Alfred Commiskey Sr. (January 10, 1927 – August 16, 1971) was a United States marine who served during World War II at the Battle of Iwo Jima and in the Korean War in the Inchon landing.
-As a lieutenant, he was the first marine to receive the Medal of Honor — the nation's highest decoration for valor — for extraordinary heroism in the Korean War, leading a charge up a hill and killing seven enemy soldiers in hand-to-hand combat.
+Major Henry Alfred Commiskey Sr. (January 10, 1927 – August 16, 1971) was a United States Marine who served during World War II at the Battle of Iwo Jima and in the Korean War in the Inchon landing.
+As a lieutenant, he was the first Marine to receive the Medal of Honor — the nation's highest decoration for valor — for extraordinary heroism in the Korean War, leading a charge up a hill and killing seven enemy soldiers in hand-to-hand combat.

 Biography

 Henry Commiskey was born on January 10, 1927, in Hattiesburg, Mississippi.
 He attended Sacred Heart School in Hattiesburg and worked as a brakeman on the Illinois Central Railroad before joining the Marine Corps on January 12, 1944, two days after his 17th birthday.

 Commiskey served in the enlisted ranks more than five years, including 21 months overseas.

 He completed his recruit training in San Diego, California.
 He then served at Camp Pendleton; Hawaii; in the Pacific Theatre during World War II, and in Japan.
+Commiskey was of Irish descent.